Philip A. Howard

 Dr. Howard is a scholar of Latin American and Caribbean History.
 Howard’s research has focused on Afro-Cuban and African influence in Latin America and the Caribbean.
 He received his Ph.D. from Indiana University, Bloomington.
 Dr. Howard has done research in Spain and Cuba and was the recipient of a research award from The Center for Latin American Studies.
 He has also served as the panel chair and commentator at conference sessions regarding labor systems and social structures in Cuba and literacy in slave societies.

 Dr. Howard’s first book is titled Changing History: The Afro-Cuban Cabildos and Societies of Color in the nineteenth Century (LSU Press, 1998).
 This book uses historical and anthropological approaches to comparative slavery, emancipation, and race relations and the African diaspora in Latin America and the Caribbean, particularly Cuba.
-His second book, Black Labor, White Sugar: The Caribbean Braceros Struggle for Power in the Cuban Sugar Industry, 1910-1935, will be published by LSU Press in March 2015.
+His second book, Black Labor, White Sugar: The Caribbean Braceros Struggle for Power in the Cuban Sugar Industry, 1910-1935, was published by LSU Press in March 2015.

 Changing History: The Afro-Cuban Cabildos and Societies of Color in the nineteenth Century (LSU Press, 1998).